jeffgortmaker/pyblp/docs/examples.rst

    nevo_agent_data.dtype.names
    blp_agent_data.dtype.names

 Both sets of agent data contain market IDs, integration weights, integration nodes, and demographics.
 The fake cereal data contains multiple demographics, whereas income is the only demographic included in the automobile data.
-The fake cereal data contains simple Monte Carlo draws.
-Nodes and weights in the automobile data are from importance sampling.

-Instead of being named ``nodes0``, ``nodes1``, ``nodes2``, and so on as expected by :class:`Problem`, each column of nodes in the automobile data is associated with a named product characteristic.
-Usually, it wouldn't matter which nodes were associated with which characteristics.
-However, since nodes in the automobile problem were computed according to importance sampling, the ordering of nodes severely impacts estimation results.
-Since there are so few agents, the ordering of nodes also impacts estimation results for the fake cereal problem, but not by as much.

-When constructing the automobile ``nodes`` field expected by :class:`Problem`, we'll choose an ordering of characteristics that we'll use again below when formulating :math:`X_2`.
-The :func:`build_matrix` function is convenient for building matrices according to a :class:`Formulation`.
-Since NumPy structured arrays are not easily mutable, we'll replace our automobile agents with a :class:`dict`.

-.. ipython:: python

-   blp_agent_data = {n: blp_agent_data[n] for n in blp_agent_data.dtype.names}
-   blp_agent_data['nodes'] = pyblp.build_matrix(
-       pyblp.Formulation('0 + constant_nodes + I(0) + hpwt_nodes + air_nodes + mpd_nodes + space_nodes'),
-       blp_agent_data
-   )

-We've included an arbitrary column of zeros because in the automobile problem, we'll end up interacting prices only with income, not with unobserved characteristics.
+Both sets of data contain relatively small numbers of Monte Carlo draws.
+In non-example problems, it is usually a better idea to use many more draws, or a more sophisticated :class:`Integration` configuration such as sparse grid quadrature.

 Solving Problems